12/24- Skier triggered avalanche on Python Buttress: NW aspect, 2700′, 35° slope, 60 feet wide, ran 200-300 feet. ASu-D1.5-R1-O

 Video taken 12/20 in the Mt.
 Dimond area showing reactive test slopes. https://vimeo.com/user106668057/review/380916811/02da5d1cc7

-The avalanche hazard is Considerable at all elevations.
+The avalanche hazard is Considerable at mid and upper elevations.
 Human triggered avalanches are likely today and natural avalanches are possible on all aspects.
-Thompson Pass has received 19 inches of new snow in the last 24 hours, and 26 inches in the last 48 hours.
+Thompson Pass has received up to 3 feet of snow out of this storm so far.
 The snowpack needs time to adjust and will be sensitive today.
 Avoid travel in avalanche terrain.
 Expect hazard to increase with additional snowfall.

 Forgot your password?